-The Conway Regional Women's Council will not provide funds for the following: student travel, completion of degrees, teacher certifications, university/college credit hours, and courses for graduate credit, onsite (or campus) professional development at your school or by the district, compensation for substitutes or stipends.
-Additional items not would not qualify for funding are: Fit Bits, Alternative Seating (stability balls, rocking chairs, etc.), participation incentives and/or event giveaways (food, t-shirts, etc.) Motivation incentives may be awarded based on grant proposal.
+The Conway Regional Women's Council will not provide funds for the following: student travel, completion of degrees, teacher certifications, university/college credit hours, courses for graduate credit, onsite (or campus) professional development at your school or by the district, and compensation for substitutes or stipends.
+Additional items that would not qualify for funding are: Fit Bits, alternative seating (stability balls, rocking chairs, etc.), participation incentives and/or event giveaways (food, t-shirts, etc.) Motivation incentives may be awarded based on grant proposal.
 Examples of these could be participation ribbons, tokens, etc.

-Eligible applications will be reviewed and ranked by a Selection Committee comprised of Conway Regional Women's Council members and Conway Regional Health Foundation staff using the Scoring Rubric.
+Eligible applications will be reviewed and ranked by a Selection Committee comprised of Conway Regional Women's Council members and Conway Regional Health Foundation staff using a scoring rubric.

-Applicants will be notified of the selection committee decision within 2 weeks of application being submitted.
-Award recipients must be available to meet with a member of the selection committee to receive check.
+Applicants will be notified of the selection committee decision within two weeks of the application being submitted.
+Award recipients must be available to meet with a member of the selection committee to receive a check.
 Award recipients may be asked to participate in publicity regarding the Conway Regional Women's Council efforts to combat childhood obesity and this grant.

 If you are awarded a grant and change positions within the school, your award eligibility may be contested by the Women's Council Board.
 This includes moving to another grade or school within the district.